-Asset management forms a critical link in how individuals and organizations prepare for the future—from the mutual fund that underlies millions of retirement accounts to the endowment that sustains a major cultural institution to the sovereign wealth fund that benefits a whole nation.
-With new technologies, ever-expanding global markets, shifting regulatory requirements, and increasing competition, the demands and opportunities in the industry have grown exponentially more complex.
-To succeed, you need to master the technical skills of an investor.
-To be a leader, you also need an in-depth understanding of how markets and organizations function across economies, and the vision to see how global trends are going to affect your business.
+Asset management forms a critical link in how individuals and organizations prepare for the future—from the mutual funds that support millions of retirement accounts to endowments that sustain major cultural and educational institutions, to sovereign wealth funds that benefit nation and states.
+With new technologies, ever-expanding global markets, shifting regulatory requirements, and increasing competition, the demands and opportunities in the industry have grown exponentially.
+To be a leader, you also need an in-depth understanding of the underlying logic of risk and return, a grasp of how markets and organizations function across economies, and the vision to see how global trends are going to affect your business.

 Yale’s first-rate business curriculum and depth of knowledge in finance provide a foundation for your aspirations.
 You’ll also draw on the full power of Yale University and our network of graduates in the field, as you gain the elevated perspective to see the big picture that enables you to be a leader.

 "The business of asset management demands a whole set of MBA skills.
 For instance, any asset management company is fundamentally dependent upon selecting people of high integrity to handle investors’ money, and so their futures.
 How do you find and retain the right people?
 How do you identify and meet client’s needs?
 How should services be priced?
 You’re constantly dealing with innovations from your competitors, as well as the drumbeat of information technology and shifting regulatory requirements.”

 —William N. Goetzmann, Faculty Director, Asset Management, & Edwin J. Beinecke Professor of Finance and Management Studies

 The Asset Management area of focus draws on the diverse expertise of our faculty at the cutting edge of finance research in topics such as behavioral finance, global markets, and financial stability.
 Heather Tookes, Professor of Finance, talked more about the work that they do: